-There are literally thousands of paint colours to choose from today, which can feel overwhelming, to say the least, when you don’t know where to start.
-So instead of stressing over the abundance of options, make your life easier by narrowing down your choices with these tips on selecting the best paint colours for your living room.
+There are literally thousands of paint colours to choose from today, which can feel overwhelming if you don’t know where to start.
+There are many things to consider, from making sure your hues go with your furniture to making your space feel like you.
+We want to help you stress less over all the options available and make your life easier with these tips on selecting the best paint colours for your living room.

 Look For Inspiration On Pinterest or in Design Magazines